elastic/kibana/x-pack/plugins/security_solution/public/management/state/README.md

 The previous example is not too realistic because using react hooks there are easier ways to know if a resource is available or not and there are libraries that could handle this state for us.

-A betters suited case for `AsyncResourceState` is using redux and actions when you want to keep all your state in a single place but you need a dedicated type to keep your resource loading/loaded state.
-This requires more boilerplace code to setup and it looks like this:
+A more suited case for `AsyncResourceState` is using redux and actions when you want to keep all your state in a single place but you need a dedicated type to keep your resource loading/loaded state.
+This requires more boilerplate code to setup and it looks like this:

 *State type definition*